Adult Brain Tumors

-Brain tumors are abnormal growths of cells located in the brain, or arising from the coverings of the brain.
+Brain tumors are abnormal growths of cells located in the brain or arising from the coverings of the brain.
 Tumors are generally separated into two categories: 1) primary brain tumors (those arriving within the head itself) or 2) metastatic tumors (tumors that spread from different areas of the body).

 Primary brain tumors are differentiated based on the cell type from which they originate, including glial cells (cells that separate and support the central nervous system called astrocytes, oligodendrocytes, and ependymal cells), neuronal cells (nerve cells themselves), meningeal cells (cells that line the CNS), or Schwann cells (cells that line peripheral nerves ).

-Most primary brain tumors, specifically astrocytomas, are then further classified in a four stage grading system based on World Health Organization (WHO) criteria.
+Most primary brain tumors, specifically astrocytomas, are then further classified in a four-stage grading system based on World Health Organization (WHO) criteria.
 Grading ranges from I (benign and surgically curable) to IV (malignant).

 Currently, it is unclear as to why brain tumors occur.
 Although multiple large epidemiologic studies have been undertaken, no specific risk factors for tumor have been elucidated.
-The risk certainly increases with age, but otherwise no specific environmental or genetic factor has been linked to these tumors.
+The risk certainly increases with age, but otherwise, no specific environmental or genetic factor has been linked to most of these tumors.
 The exception is prior therapeutic radiation, which has been shown to increase the risk of glioma and meningioma formation.
 Primary brain tumors are diagnosed in about 17,000 patients every year of which 3,500 are in children under the age of 20.

-Metastatic tumors are much more common and are found in up 170,000 patients per year.
+Metastatic tumors are much more common and are found in up 400,000 patients per year.
 All metastatic tumors are considered malignant, and the behavior of these tumors varies widely according to the type of tumor from which they arose.
-The most common types of metastatic tumors in order of frequency are: 1) lung cancer, 2) breast cancer, 3) renal cell cancer, 4) melanoma, and 5) colon cancer.
+The most common types of metastatic tumors in order of frequency are 1) lung cancer, 2) breast cancer, 3) renal cell cancer, 4) melanoma, and 5) colon cancer.